 1 - Tie a quick overhand or figure 8 on a bight as a backup knot in the brake strand of the rope.

 2 - Put a prusik, autoblock or similar friction hitch on the brake strand, and clip it to your belay loop with a locking carabiner.
 This friction hitch will back up your brake hand when you start to lower in a moment.
 This is important, don't skip it.

 3 - Untie your overhand or figure 8 backup knot.

 4 - Clip a spare locking carabiner to the anchor master point, with the gate opening facing down.
 Note that this carabiner needs to be the same size or smaller than the carabiner that’s holding your belay device.

-6 - You’re now ready to lower.
+6 - Doing this changes the angle of the brake strand leaving your plaquette, allowing you to lower your second.
 Slowly let out slack from the brake strand of the rope, backed up with the friction hitch.
 You should be able to lower your partner slowly and in control.

 You definitely want to practice this in a controlled environment before doing it for real on the rock.
 There are lots of factors that can affect how fast the lower is, such as rope diameter, whether the rope sheath is new and slippery or old and crusty, the weight of your climber, the amount of rock/snow your rope is running through causing additional friction, the carabiners you’re using, and other variables.
 That's why you have the friction hitch backup; if the load starts to move too quickly and your palms are smoking, that hitch is there to stop things in a moment.